DataSQRL/datasqrl.github.io/docs/getting-started/intro/advanced.md

 You have made it through the entire introduction tutorial and want to keep learning about DataSQLR?
 Kudos to you!
 This page highlights some additional aspects of DataSQRL with pointers to more information, so you can continue your journey to ninja squirrel status 🐿🥇.

-## Relationship Expressions
+## Advanced Relationships

 In the [chapter on SQRL](../sqrl) we introduced relationship columns and showed how they make relationships explicit, add structure to your data, and simplify joins.

-In addition, you can reference relationships in expressions to avoid joins entirely.
-Let's see how that works.
+In addition, we are going to show how relationships allow us to structure our tables and data intuitively, which improves readability.

 First, we are going to create a nested table that aggregates order statistics for each user.